hunterjackson/docs/source/kudu.rst

 The Sink supports:

 1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to Kudu.
 2. Topic to table routing.
 3. Auto table create with HASH partition strategy by using DISTRIBUTE BY with configurable buckets.
+Tables that are autocreated are not immediately visible in Impala.
+You must map them in Impala.
 4. Auto evolution of tables.
 5. Error policies for handling failures.

 Kafka Connect Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~